colinsoleim/react-on-rails-template/README.md

 Application is hosted on Heroku.

 ## Notes
-- Deployments that require database migrations must run `heroku run rake db:migrate -a app-name` where app-name is the name of the CrowdPleaser app on Heroku.
+- Deployments that require database migrations must run `heroku run rake db:migrate -a app-name` where app-name is the name of the application on Heroku.